 As of December 31, 2011, we determined that it was probable that we would dispose of our Entertainment business, which triggered an impairment assessment of the related assets which include long-lived assets, goodwill and definite-lived intangible assets.
 We evaluated the carrying value of these assets compared to the fair value based on a market approach using an independent third-party market price and determined the goodwill associated with the Entertainment reporting unit was fully impaired.
-The impairment of \$5 million was recorded within impairment charges in the Consolidated Statements of Operations for the twelve months ended December 31, 2011.
+The impairment of \$5 million was recorded within loss from discontinued operations, net of tax in the Consolidated Statements of Operations for the twelve months ended December 31, 2011.